lukebarousse/Python_Data_Analytics_Course/3_Project/WIP/README.md

 # The Analysis

-Each python script for this project aimed at investigating specific aspects of the data job market.
+Each jupyter notebook for this project aimed at investigating specific aspects of the data job market.
 Here’s how I approached each question:

 ## 1. What are the most demanded skills for the top 3 most popular data roles?